peterpandayang/instragram/README.md

 # instragram

-This is an instagram-like mobile app that is based developed based on ios10
+This is an instagram-like mobile app based on ios10